-Structural models shall incorporate realistic estimates of stiffness considering the anticipated level of excitation and damage.
+Structural models shall incorporate realistic estimates of stiffness and strength considering the anticipated level of excitation and damage.
 Use expected, as opposed to nominal or specified properties when computing modulus of elasticity.
-In lieu of detailed justification, values provided in Table 7.2 may be used for estimates of component stiffness.
+In lieu of detailed justification, values provided in Tables 7-1 and 7-2 may be used for expected material strengths and estimates of component stiffness, respectively.